 A quick search of the web returns this fact:

 Object-oriented programming (OOP) is a software design model that focuses on the capabilities of object types instead of on things like individual functions, loops, logic, etc. In this book, we won’t get into the principles behind OOP.
 However, we do need to take a closer look at the concept of objects.

-We have worked with objects many times already: string objects, list objects, etc. However, we never explained what objects represent in Python.
+We have worked with objects many times already: turtle objects, string objects, list objects, etc. However, we never explained what objects represent in Python.

 As a first step, let’s review some vocabulary: